prototype23/FomanticUI-jQuery-ES6-Boilerplate/README.md

   - Scss font face example. (_fonts.scss)
   - A flexbox scss mixin helper. (_flexbox.scss)
   - A missing scss mixin for the placeholder. (_input-placeholder.scss)

+### Batch files
+For windows we included some batch files inside the folder `bat`.
+You can create shortcuts to your desktop an click them instead of typing the workflow commands.

 ## Folder structure
 ### Needed on Distribution / Live